MrClock8163/GeoComPy/README.md

 GeoComPy is a Python library providing wrapper functions for serial communication protocols of Leica surveying instruments.

-The package is mainly built around the GeoCom ASCII protocol, supported by a number of total stations and other instruments running TPS1000, 1100, 1200 and other firmware.
-For some older instruments that do not support GeoCom, the GSI Online command set is used for communication.
+The package is mainly built around the GeoCOM ASCII protocol, supported by a number of total stations and other instruments running TPS1000, 1100, 1200 and other firmware.
+For some older instruments that do not support GeoCOM, the GSI Online command set is used for communication.

 - **Download:** https://pypi.org/project/geocompy/